 9. Are you able to handle pressure?

+If you're a professional chef, then working effectively under pressure should come pretty naturally to you.
 Answer this with a simple "yes", or give them an example of when you succeeded at handling your kitchen and staying calm despite an overwhelming number or variety of orders.

 10. What have you done to improve your skills in the last year?